FAQ on Studying Abroad with Erasmus

 - and students who must interrupt or terminate their employment during the semester abroad

 can receive an additional support grant of € 250 per month.
 To do so, fill out a sworn declaration in Mobility Online and keep the relevant documents.
-Find details on the various supplements in our Infosheet on Additional Funding.
+Find details on the various supplements in our Infosheet on additional funding.

-Individual request for up to € 15,000 per semester
+Individual request for up to € 15,000 per semester:

 - students with a degree of disability of 50 or over,